 Featured Thought Leader

-Holly Kohl, CPAHolly has 13 years of experience with specialized training and expertise in employee benefit plans related to audit, accounting, financial reporting, and regulatory compliance issues.
+Holly A. Kohl, CPAHolly has 13 years of experience with specialized training and expertise in employee benefit plans related to audit, accounting, financial reporting, and regulatory compliance issues.
 She has been instrumental in instituting Wipfli's well-developed and tailored audit approach.